rangle/ngCourse2/handout/observables/combining_streams_with_flatmap.md

 ```
 [View Example](http://plnkr.co/edit/l9YXqdfsptd6jG64b5lV?p=preview)

-<iframe class="no-pdf" style="width: 100%; height: 300px" src="http://embed.plnkr.co/l9YXqdfsptd6jG64b5lV/" frameborder="0" allowfullscren="allowfullscren"></iframe>

 Here we have set up a basic form with a single field, `searchField`, which we subscribe to for event changes.
 We've also set up a simple binding for any results coming from the SearchService.
 The real magic here is `flatMap` which allows us to flatten our two separate subscribed observables
 into a single cohesive stream we can use to control events coming from user input and from server responses.

 Note that flatMap flattens a stream of observables (i.e observable of observables) to a stream of emitted values (a simple observable), by emitting on the "trunk" stream everything that will be emitted on "branch" streams.